 The group of people that God incarnate wants to gain today is those who conform to His will.
 People need only obey His work, not always concern themselves with the ideas of God in heaven, live within vagueness, or make things difficult for God in the flesh.
 Those who are able to obey Him are those who absolutely listen to His words and obey His arrangements.
 These people pay no mind at all to what God in heaven is really like or what kind of work God in heaven is currently doing in mankind, but they fully give their hearts to God on earth and they place their entire beings in front of Him.
 They never consider their own safety, and they never make a fuss over the normalcy and practicality of God in the flesh.
-Those who obey God in the flesh can be perfected by Him.
-Those whoin heaven will gain nothing.
+Those whoin the flesh can be perfected by Him.
+Those who in heaven will gain nothing.
 This is because it is not God in heaven, but it is God on earth that bestows the promises and blessings upon people.
 People should not always magnify God in heaven and see God on earth as an average person.
 This is unfair.
 God in heaven is great and wonderful with marvelous wisdom, but this doesn’t exist at all.
 God on earth is very average and insignificant; He is also very normal.
 He does not have an extraordinary mind or earth-shattering acts.
 He just works and speaks in a very normal and practical way.
 While He does not speak through thunder or summon the wind and the rain, He truly is the incarnation of God in heaven, and He truly is the God living amongst humans.
 People must not magnify the one that they are able to understand and that corresponds to their own imaginations as God, or see the One they cannot accept and absolutely cannot imagine as lowly.
 All of this is people’s rebelliousness; it is all the source of mankind’s resistance to God.